vvoutilainen/vvoutilainen.github.io/_pages/academic-articles.md

 | Name                                        | Description                                           |
 | ------------------------------------------- | ----------------------------------------------------- |
-| Negative Nominal Interest Rates in Finland | With Simon Kwan and Mauricio Ulate.
 | Effect of Collateral Eligibility on Corporate Loan Pricing | With Aleksi Paavola.

 ---